trevinshu/assignment-three/README.md

-# Assignment Three - React Todo Adding Authentication - Trevin Shu
+# Assignment Four - Firebase Authentication Providers - Trevin Shu

-I added the ability to log in and logout with an user that is stored in Firebase.
+- Added the ability to login with an user stored in Firebase
+- Added the ability to login with Google
+- Added the ability to login with GitHub

 ## Tools/Packages Used: